 Dividends are distributed quarterly by check or direct deposit.
 However, if you prefer to reinvest your earnings, you may set up automatic dividend reinvesting.

 Log into your account and head to “Plan Management.”
 From there, you’ll be prompted to enroll in their Automatic Dividend Reinvestment Plan.

-Pro-tip: Enroll in dividend reinvestment.
-It’s the best way to grow your wealth, and it can be done in a few easy steps.
+Enroll in dividend reinvestment.
+It can be done in a few easy steps.
 Otherwise, your dividends will cash-out every quarter.

 - Return of capital dividends: These aren’t usually taxed.
 They also lower your tax liability when looking at future capital gains.

 - Capital gain dividends: These are taxable at the long-term capital gains rate.

 - Dividends from current earnings are taxed at ordinary income rates.

 The only time a REIT carries no tax implications is when it’s held in a tax-exempt account.
 If you do decide to move forward with Streitwise, know how you’ll be taxed.